Your browser does not support JavaScript!

 The fermentation process produces ethanol and other compounds that fruit flies find irresistible.
 Even small amounts, like a bottle left open or a spill on a counter, can be enough to draw these pests.

 By cleaning any residue left on the bottles and cleaning up spills immediately (and thoroughly!), you will avoid attracting fruit flies to your home.
+Pay extra attention underneath bins where liquids may have leaked through.

 Moist environments